Hola! Soy Senora Crompton!

 Children practise key vocabulary and practise this through table top games, mixing and matching activities and tasks, songs and a range of Spanish apps.

 Spanish class content is tailor made for each year group according to levels of understanding, pace and depth.

 Cross curricular links are made where relevant and appropriate.

 Spanish is recorded through a range of media.
 Each child has their own Spanish book to record activities and tasks.
 Spanish vocabulary and pronunciation also recorded on children’s online learning journals “Seesaw”.

 The children in Spanish use a wide range of apps to express their success and showcase their achievements.
-Apps include Chatterkid, Green screen, Shadow puppet, Word wall, Scratch Junior and Pic collage.
+Apps include Chatterkid, Green Screen, Shadow puppet, Word wall, Scratch Junior, Word Cloud and Pic collage.